 Whether you’re visiting or living in the Czech Republic, chances are you’re probably making a genuine effort to blend in with the locals.

 Even beyond the language, many people pick up on some of the quirky nuances associated with being distinctly Czech.
-A new comedy at the historic Royal Theatre highlights a few of these differences with humour, music and of course – in true Czech fashion, alcohol.
+A comedy at the historic Royal Theatre highlights a few of these differences with humor, music and of course – in true Czech fashion, alcohol.

-Writer and director Jean Christophe Gramont is responsible for the play.
+Writer and director Jean-Christophe Gramont is responsible for the play, which features three stand-up comedians and one comedian and singer.
 As a French man married to a Czech woman living in Prague for 15 years, Gramont said from the second he arrived, it was clear that the Czech people were unique.
 “I traveled the entire world,” Gramont said.
 “But after one short week in Prague I realized how different the French and the Czech people are.
 Most visitors discover the architecture of Prague,” Gramont explained.
 “But visitors never get the chance to understand who the Czech people really are.”

 “I had an idea to write a book about being Czech, but then I saw a show in Paris a few years back that describes a Parisian,” Gramont said.
-“That’s when I decided to write the show, How to be Czech in One Hour.”
+“That’s when I decided to write the show, How to become Czech in 60 Minutes.”

 Gramont thinks that in addition to this, audience members will leave feeling like any and all misconceptions they had about the Czech people have been cleared up.

 But you don’t even have to wait to get to the bar to start drinking.
-Upon entrance, attendees of the play are indoctrinated into their newly found Czech-ness with a shot of Becherovka, the traditional herbal liqueur (who is also one of the show’s sponsors).
+Celebrate your newly found Czech-ness with a shot of Slivovice, the traditional plum brandy, and some delicious chlebíčky, open-faced sandwiches.

 The Royal Theatre is located at Vinohradská 48, Praha 2.
-In addition to “How to be Czech in One Hour”, the theatre is home to many other great shows, including Prague Burlesque and The Roosters Mens Caberet.
-TIckets for all can be purchased online at www.leroyal.cz.
+In addition to “How to Become Czech in 60 Minutes”, the theatre is home to many other great shows, including Prague Burlesque and Royal Boudoir.
+Tickets for all can be purchased online at www.leroyal.cz (except Royal Boudoir, it’s free!).